 I’ve been to a lot of metal shows in murky venues like that one and you could just faintly make out the scent of sweat and a little bit of blood on the floor.
 A venue like that was not what I expected to find considering the forefront bar was so radically different.
 But I certainly wasn’t mad at it because it was the perfect kind of environment to “leave it all on the floor” as “they” say.
 And I definitely didn’t plan on standing still for the whole concert.

 But another thing I didn’t expect when I walked in was the utter lack of people there.
 I was surprised and a bit deflated to see roughly 150 attendees total, maybe less.
 Granted, in the right venue, a crowd of that size can seem 3 times as large but here it felt meager because it could actually hold 3 times as many people.
-There was so much open space that everyone could get within 7 feet of the stage.
-There were barely enough people for a reasonable crowd surf for happen.
+There was so much open space that everyone in attendance could get within 10 feet of the stage.
+There were barely enough people for a reasonable crowd surf to happen.

-In January of this year, Bank$ signed a distribution deal with Cash Money which is definitely a sign that he’s picking up major steam in the industry (but let’s just hope Birdman actually pays him and releases his music, unlike Bank$’s idol Lil Wayne [allegedly]).
+In January, Bank$ signed a distribution deal with Cash Money which is definitely a sign that he’s picking up major steam in the industry (but let’s just hope Birdman actually pays him and releases his music, unlike Bank$’s idol Lil Wayne [allegedly]).
 Also, according to some of his lyrics, Bank$ has turned down being on the XXL Freshman list twice.
 But that might change this go-round.

 With this substantial surge in his popularity, combined with the fact that Chicago is the 3rd largest city in the country and a general music hub for the entire Midwest, I expected a good amount of people to be there.
 But at the end of the day, it wasn’t a huge deal that there weren’t.

-Sidebar: The song I requested was Mudd Walk which is one of his most energetic and wild songs (produced by Metro Booming too) and I thought it would get a good reaction out of the crowd there but I think I was the only person that actually knew the song.
+Sidebar: The song I requested was Mudd Walk which is one of his most energetic and wild songs (produced by Metro Booming too) and I thought it would get a good reaction out of the crowd there but I think I was the only person that actually knew it when it came one.
 Maybe part of the reason the concert was so poorly attended was because Da$h wasn’t there so his fans stayed home?
 But who can really say?

-Lord Rockwell did a couple more spins then brought out Ronny J. I was only familiar with his outstanding production credits, I had no idea he rapped too.
+Lord Rockwell did a couple more spins then brought out Ronny J. I was only familiar with his outstanding production credits and thought he was just going to dj for a while and do some crowd service.
+I was pleasantly surprised to find out he actually rapped too.

 He did a damn good job of getting the crowd hyped with his mosh-worthy song choices and a couple stage dives.
 The instant his last song finished, Bank$ came on stage and the place erupted.
 For a brief second the venue actually seemed like it was at full capacity.
 Bank$ cut the lights and opened with his banger “Bett”, to which everyone started jumping and thrashing in complete darkness save for a few camera phone lights.